-&lt;sup>127 34 TEX.
+127 34 TEX.
 ADMIN.
-CODE § 20.381(e).
+CODE § 20.381(e)(1).

-&lt;sup>128 34 TEX.
+129 34 TEX.
 ADMIN.
-CODE § 20.381(e)(1).
+CODE § 20.381(f)(1).

-of printing and reproduction equipment, typically with dedicated staff assigned to the locations and operating order fulfillment process to support the agencies' functions.
+dedicated staff assigned to the locations and operating order fulfillment process to support the agencies' functions.
 Staffing and equipment located within a copy center should be appropriate to the size, scope and mission of the agency.
-The purchase or lease of equipment is subject to review by SPD, not only in regard to the merit of the individual purchase, but also in the context of the copy center's entire equipment inventory.
-Equipment typically associated with print shop operations (e.g., printing presses, folding machines, cutting machines, etc.) should not be deployed in agency copy centers.
+The purchase or lease of equipment is subject to review by SPD, not only in regard to the merit of the individual purchase, but also in the context of the copy center's entire equipment inventory.134 Equipment typically associated with print shop operations (e.g., printing presses, folding machines, etc.) should not be deployed in agency copy centers.

-Agencies must utilize SPD approved State Print Shops to competitively procure print services for printing procurements estimated to be \$2,500 dollars or more.
+Agencies must utilize SPD approved State Print Shops135 to competitively procure print services for printing procurements estimated to be \$2,500 dollars or more.
 State Print Shops provide services through interagency contracts with SPD.
 The State Print Shops provide design, digital, and traditional offset printing, binding, fulfillment, mailing, and other print-related services to agencies.